In co-operation with Lottoland

 8th Makarska

-Who hasn't heard of the Makarska Riviera?
-The centre of this riviera is of course the holiday resort Makarska.
-We thought there were perhaps a few too many Scandinavian tourists here, but on the other hand we loved the dramatic mountains, the shimmering green sea water and the long, beautiful promenade.
-This is also the place where we saw the most squirrels at once, ever.
+Who has not heard of Makarska Riviera?
+The centre of this Riviera is of course the resort of Makarska.
+We thought there were perhaps a few too many Scandinavian tourists here, but on the other hand we loved the dramatic mountains, the shimmering green sea water and the long fine promenade.
+This is also the place where we saw the most squirrels at one time, ever.

 9th Island of Hvar